-- Although included in the description in the ST, no firewall is used in the testing environment since it was not connected to the Internet. - The fax machine (see Table 7-1) is connected to the fax board via a pseudo-exchanger instead of the public switched telephone network (PSTN). - Either "User Authentication Server 1/Time Server" or "User Authentication Server 2" is used as the User Authentication Server, depending on the protocol used for external authentication. - The Internet Time Server is substituted with the software on the "User Authentication Server 1/Time Server."
+- Although included in the description in the ST, no firewall is used in the testing environment since it was not connected to the Internet. - Either "User Authentication Server 1" or "User Authentication Server 2" is used as the User Authentication Server, depending on the protocol used for external authentication. - The Internet Time Server is substituted with the software on the "Time Server."